Beyond Rhetoric

 Where: Cheltenham Youth Detention Center

-Where: Baltimore City Juvenile Justice Center (all boys); Alfred D. Noyes Children's Center (all girls); Baltimore Evening Reporting Center (co-ed)
+Where: Baltimore City Juvenile Justice Center (all boys); Baltimore Evening Reporting Center (co-ed); Prince George's County Evening Reporting Center (co-ed).

 Young Fathers Group

-Beyond Rhetoric is happy to announce we are adding a new program.
-The Department of Juvenile Justice (DJS) contacted Mr. Khaalis Hall (VP of Beyond Rhetoric) to ask him to lead a "Young Fathers Group" at the Baltimore City Juvenile Justice Center (BCJJC).
-The youth were looking for a mentor on how to be a dad and a safe place to talk about fatherhood issues.
+Beyond Rhetoric partners with the Baltimore City Juvenile Justice Center (BCJJC).
+Khaalis Hall is the lead on this initiative, having spent time participating with BCJJC's fatherhood program and leading his own program within BCJJC.
+The focus is on how to be a dad and a safe place to talk about fatherhood challenges and joys.
 When asked, Khaalis shared, "I'm excited to be a listener to learn and engage with these young men to see how I can inspire them."
 The hope with this program is it not only helps the detained young fathers, but it also, by extension, nurtures the "hidden victims" because "As many as half of all boys whose parents do time will wind up behind bars themselves" (All Alone in the World: Children of the Incarcerated ~ Nell Bernstein)

 Volunteer today